remix-run/react-router/docs/guides/contributing.md

 git checkout dev
 ```

 3. Install dependencies and build.
-React Router uses [`yarn` (version 1)](https://classic.yarnpkg.com/lang/en/docs/install), so you should too.
+React Router uses [pnpm](https://pnpm.io), so you should too.
 If you install using `npm`, unnecessary `package-lock.json` files will be generated.

 ## Think You Found a Bug?